Introduction

 How does it affect us?

-Survival mode can also cause us to dissociate from our emotions.
-This means that we may be numbed out from our feelings or even experience them in a different way.
-For example, we may feel numb when we’re supposed to be happy or experience rage when we’re supposed to feel sad.
+It can also put us into survival mode and dissociate from our emotions.
+This means we may be numbed out of feeling anything or experiencing it differently.
+For example, feeling numb when we’re supposed to be happy or rageful when we’re supposed to be sad.

 What are the effects of survival mode on my life?